yuchen-sh/Recent-Publications/index.md

 * A. Deng, Y. Liu, and D. Blough, “**Maximizing Coverage for mmWave WLANs with Dedicated Reflectors**”, Proc. of IEEE International Conference on Communications (ICC), 2021.

-*	Y. Liu and D. Blough, “**Blockage Robustness in Access Point Association for mmWave Wireless LANs with Mobility**”, Proc. of IEEE International Conference on Local Computer Networks, 2020.
+*	Y. Liu and D. Blough, “**Blockage Robustness in Access Point Association for mmWave Wireless LANs with Mobility**”, Proc. of IEEE International Conference on Local Computer Networks, 2020. (**Best Paper Finalist**)

 *	Y. Liu, Y. Jian, R. Sivakumar, and D. Blough, "**On the Potential Benefits of Mobile Access Points in mmWave Wireless LANs**," Proc. of IEEE International Symposium on Local and Metropolitan Area Networks, 2020.